ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Debug.Toggles>Measure Tool: Measures stuff (press again to remove the lines).
 Debug.Toggles>Override Condition Prereqs: All storybit/negotiation/etc options are enabled.
 Debug.Toggles>Place Objects: Opens editor mode with the place objects dialog.
+Debug.Toggles>Toggle Editor: Some sort of editor the devs left buried in code.
-Debug.Toggles>Toggle Editor: Select object(s) then hold ctrl/shift/alt and drag mouse. click+drag for multiple selection.
+Select object(s) then hold ctrl/shift/alt and drag mouse. click+drag for multiple selection.
 It's not as if domes need to be where you placed them (people will just ignore if you move the domes all to one place for that airy mars look).

-WARNING: Can be buggy, devs hid this!
-I kinda got it working, but expect bugs!
+WARNING: Buggy!
+I kinda got it working, but expect issues!
 Debug.Toggles>Toggle Render: Toggle rendering certain stuff.
+Debug>Reload LUA: Reloads code from any enabled mods (excluding ECM/Lib).
 Debug>Test Locale File: Test a CSV for malformed strings (can cause freezing when loaded normally).
 Debug>Used Terrain Textures: Show a list of terrain textures used in current map.
 ECM.Buildings.Buildings>Fully Automated Building: Work without workers (select a building and this will apply to all of type or selected).